 Learners with disabilities often lack support to succeed in online education.
 This includes a lack of access to accommodations and appropriate services such as an individual education plan (IEP), audio-supported reading, specialized instructions, and affordable education.

-Considering models for removing these barriers, accommodating multiple modes of learning, and making online courses more accessible helps to establish an equitable, inclusive, and accessible learning environment that fosters success.
+Considering models for removing these barriers, accommodating multiple modes of content, and making online courses more accessible helps to establish an equitable, inclusive, and accessible learning environment that fosters success.

 Over 95% of websites have basic accessibility issues.
 Online courses are no different, but this doesn’t have to be the case.